mindkin/hourfleet/docs/youconfigure.md

 #### LiveChat
 This section defines the LiveChat widgets that Hourfleet supports.
 Currently, FreshDesk.com or Intercom.io.
-You will need to signup for an account with either of these providers.
+You will need to sign-up for an account with either of these providers.

 You cannot configure to have LiveChat for both, chose one or the other or neither.

 ##### FreshDesk.com
-Once you have signed up and selected a plan that includes LiveChat, you will need to provide your: 'ApiKey' and 'Settings', which can be obtained from the 'Admin' console of your freshdesk subscription.
+Once you have signed up and selected a plan that includes LiveChat, you will need to provide your: 'ApiKey' and 'Settings', which can be obtained from the 'Admin' console of your Freshdesk subscription.

-* Login to your freshdesk site: https://yourname.freshdesk.com
+* Login to your Freshdesk site: https://yourname.freshdesk.com
 * Click on the 'LiveChat' icon

 ![](images/FreshDesk-Console-LiveChat.png)